 This is a very simple way to grow a new pineapple plant from a grocery store pineapple.
 You may want to start a couple at once since it’s impossible to tell ahead of time which ones will succeed.

 Ideally, you will end up with a nice, vibrant houseplant (in a bright, sunny location) that will eventually flower and produce fruit after several years.
 Some never flower and fruit but do grow quite large (up to 6 feet tall indoors).
 Others stay fairly small if growing conditions are not optimum.
-If nothing else, it’s always fun to experiment and see what happens as I like to do with lots of different food crops.

 Select a healthy, ripe pineapple.
 There should be no sign of disease or insects on the leaves.
 The ripeness is indicated by the gold colour, which forms from the base up.
 The more gold, the sweeter (and riper) the pineapple.
 This one was picked early which is typical since it was shipped a long way.
 You can tell when a pineapple is over-ripe, because the colour is entirely golden and the leaves pull off easily.